 God gave humanity the chance of a new beginning.
 All it takes is one good person to restore hope!
 The biblical tradition clearly shows that this renewal entails recovering and respecting the rhythms inscribed in nature by the hand of the Creator.
 We see this, for example, in the law of the Sabbath.
 On the seventh day, God rested from all his work.
-He commanded Israel to set aside each seventh day as a day of rest, a Sabbath....Similarly, every seven years, a sabbatical year was set aside for Israel, a complete rest for the land when sowing was forbidden and one reaped only what was necessary to live on and to feed one's household. ...
-This law came about as an attempt to ensure balance and fairness in their relationships with others and with the land on which they lived and worked. (#71)
+He commanded Israel to set aside each seventh day as a day of rest, a Sabbath....Similarly, every seven years, a sabbatical year was set aside for Israel, a complete rest for the land when sowing was forbidden and one reaped only what was necessary to live on and to feed one's household Finally, after seven weeks of years, which is to say forty-nine years, the Jubilee was celebrated as a year of general forgiveness and "liberty throughout the land for all its inhabitants" (cf. Leviticus 25:10). (#71)